-Many employees are currently feeling financially strained because of inflation.
-With open enrollment fast approaching, inflation could impact employees’ choices regarding their benefits.
-Employees are likely to consider which benefits matter the most and how to optimize the money they spend on those offerings.
+Many employees continue to feel financially strained because of inflation.
+With open enrollment fast approaching, inflation could impact the choices employees make when it comes to their benefits.
+Specifically, employees are likely to consider which benefits matter the most and how to optimize the money they spend on those offerings.
 As a result, this year’s open enrollment may be more challenging than usual for employers and benefits providers.
-This article explores how inflation impacts employees’ benefits selections and approaches to open enrollment and outlines what employers can do to help.

 How Inflation Is Impacting Employees

-According to Voya research, due to the financial stress inflation is placing on employees, 70% of workers want their employers to help them to optimize their benefits selections, including retirement savings, health care, health savings accounts, and voluntary benefits (e.g., critical illness, hospital indemnity, disability income or accident insurance).
-This research also revealed that because of inflation, employees plan to spend more time reviewing their benefits selections during this year’s open enrollment than in years past.
+Due to the financial stress inflation is placing on employees, many of these individuals will be looking to their employers to help them optimize their benefits selections, including retirement savings, health care, health savings accounts, and voluntary benefits (e.g., critical illness, hospital indemnity, disability income or accident insurance).
+As more employees are watching their hard-earned dollars, they likely will spend more time reviewing their benefits selections than in previous years.

 Approaching Open Enrollment

-Many employees want to optimize what they spend on their benefits and are looking to their employers for help.
+Many employees want to optimize what they spend on their benefits and are looking to their employers for help and guidance.
+When left on their own, they may be rushing through the selection process or simply make the same benefits choices as they did in the prior year.

 What Employers Can Do to Help

-Inflation has placed employee benefits at the forefront of many employers’ attention and retention strategies.
+Inflation has placed employee benefits at the forefront of many employers’ attraction and retention strategies.
 Employers can take steps now to help their employees better understand their benefits options and make more informed decisions.
-This can help employees better protect themselves and their families in the upcoming year.
+This can, in turn, help employees better protect themselves and their families in the upcoming year.

 Here’s how employers can assist employees this open enrollment season:

 - Use multiple communication channels.
-Employers can use various channels to communicate with employees about benefits, including emails, webinars, discussions with benefits counselors, educational videos, and interactive tools.
-Furthermore, almost half of U.S. workers use social media platforms to learn about employee benefits, according to The Hartford’s aforementioned survey, with YouTube and Facebook being the most used platforms.
+Employers can use various channels to communicate with employees about benefits, including emails, webinars, discussions with benefits counselors, educational videos and interactive tools.

 - Highlight the services that come with coverage.
 Helping employees understand what services accompany their benefits selections can help them make better decisions to protect themselves.
 These services may include employee assistance programs or legal advice benefits.

-It’s important to note that, in addition to employees, many employers are also impacted by inflation.
-Some employers are forced to adjust their budgets for medical and voluntary benefits spending in the upcoming open enrollment season.
+It’s important to note that, in addition to employees, many employers are also being impacted by inflation.
+In particular, some employers are being forced to adjust their budgets for medical and voluntary benefits spending in the upcoming open enrollment season.
+In these instances, employers should be sure to communicate any changes in benefits offerings to their employees.

-Employee health and well-being remain high priorities for many employers.
-Accordingly, employers have the opportunity to simplify and personalize their open enrollment this year to help employees determine how best to allocate their potentially limited resources strained by inflation.
-By giving employees more time to review benefits offerings, employers can help them optimize their resources and make the best benefits selections for themselves and their families during this period of financial difficulty.
+Employee health and well-being remain some of the most important priorities for many employers.
+Accordingly, employers have the opportunity to simplify and personalize their open enrollment processes this year to help employees determine how best to allocate their potentially limited resources strained by inflation.
+By giving employees more time to review benefits offerings, employers can help these individuals optimize their resources and make the best selections for themselves and their families during this period of financial difficulty.

-This Benefits Insights is not intended to be exhaustive nor should any discussion or opinions be construed as professional advice. © 2022 Zywave, Inc. All rights reserved.
+This Benefits Insights is not intended to be exhaustive, nor should any discussion or opinions be construed as professional advice. © 2023 Zywave, Inc. All rights reserved.